-One of the nice things about mathematical equations is that you can usually test to see if your answer is correct.
-To do this test, substitute the answer at which you arrived back into the equation with which you're working and verify that it indeed equals out correctly.
+Author's Comment: One of the nice things about mathematical equations is that you can usually test to see if your answer is correct.
+To do this test, substitute the answer you arrived at back into the equation you're working with, and verify that it indeed equals out correctly.
 This method of checking your math will become easier once you know more of the formulas and how they relate to each other.